A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Abstract

 \section{Abstract}

-We consider a time-continuous Markov branching process of proliferating cells with a denumerable collection of types.
-Among-type transitions are inspired by the Tug-of-War process introduced by McFarland and co-workers \cite{mcfarland2014tug} as a mathematical model for competition of advantageous driver mutations and deleterious passenger mutations in cancer cells.
-We introduce a version of the model in which a driver mutation pushes the state of the cell $L$-units up, while a passenger mutation pulls it $1$ unit down.
-The distribution of time to divisions depends on the type of cell, which is an integer.
-First, we analyze the probability of extinction of the process, using Hautphenne's approach \cite{hautphenne2013extinction}.
-Then, we consider the properties of the mean process, using theories in Seneta's book \cite{seneta2006non}.
-Finally, we consider the process in an infinitely long cell lineage of cells, using theory of difference equations \cite{bodine2015asymptotic}, martingales, and random walk \cite{spitzer2001principles}.
-The analysis leads to the result that under driver dominance, the process escapes to infinity, while under passenger dominance, it leads to a limit distribution.
-Our analysis reveals an asymmetric relationship between impacts of the two types of mutations.
-The process is driven to extinction with probability less than $1$.
-Under passenger dominance regime (downward-trend) there exists with a positive probability a ``reservoir'' of cells with a wide range of types (fitnesses).
-In the context of cancer cell populations, this may mean that ``indolent'' cancer cell colonies may allow the biological process to rebound if conditions change, as in the ``punctuated equilibria'' theory of cancer evolution \cite{gao2016punctuated, davis2017tumor}.
+We consider a time-continuous Markov branching process of proliferating cells with a countable collection of types.
+Among-type transitions are inspired by the Tug-of-War process introduced by \cite{mcfarland2014tug} as a mathematical model for competition of advantageous driver mutations and deleterious passenger mutations in cancer cells.
+We introduce a version of the model in which a driver mutation pushes the type of the cell $L$-units up, while a passenger mutation pulls it $1$-unit down.
+The distribution of time to divisions depends on the type (fitness) of cell, which is an integer.
+The extinction probability given any initial cell type is strictly less than $1$, which allows us to investigate the transition between types (type transition) in an infinitely long cell lineage of cells.
+The analysis leads to the result that under driver dominance, the type transition process escapes to infinity, while under passenger dominance, it leads to a limit distribution.
+Implications in cancer cell dynamics and population genetics are discussed.